Rohan Jayasekera (writer): Jayasekera and David Irving

 Between 2001 and 2004, Jayasekera ran an associated blog for the UK quarterly magazine Index on Censorship at www.indexonline.org.
 In May 2001, he provoked outrage from critics of the Holocaust denier David Irving by agreeing to share a stage with him at the Oxford Union to oppose the proposition that "this house would restrict the free speech of extremists".
 The previous year a High Court judge had found that Mr Irving was "an active Holocaust denier; that he is anti-Semitic and racist and that he associates with right-wing extremists who promote neo-Nazism".
 Strong protest followed, including direct appeals to the then chair of the board, Michael Grade, and objections from some of Jayasekera's colleagues.

 At a time before Irving's jailing in Austria, Jayasekera was criticised for breaking the so-called "no platform" rule.
 This policy – formally adopted by Britain's National Union of Students and other groups – requires, first, that fascists should not be given public forum, and secondly that if they do gain a platform other political parties and organisations should refuse to share it with them.
 Jayasekera declined to comply.
 The debate was eventually cancelled on the advice of the police.

 John Malkovich

 There was similar protest a year later when Jayasekera went online to defend Index on Censorships refusal to cancel a charity performance of the John Malkovich film The Dancer Upstairs at London's Institute of Contemporary Arts (ICA).
 In May 2002, Malkovich had been asked who – as the star of Les Liaisons Dangereuses – he would like to fight a duel with.
-He picked Robert Fisk, The Independent newspaper's Middle East correspondent, and Glasgow MP George Galloway, adding that rather than duel with them, he would "rather just shoot them".
+He picked Robert Fisk, The Independent newspaper's Middle East correspondent, and disgraced constituent-hopping MP George Galloway, adding that rather than duel with them, he would "rather just shoot them".
 Fisk reacted with outrage.
 Reporters sans Frontieres condemned Malkovich's comments, but Jayasekera dismissed them as "flippant" in an article for the Index website.
 "You can cry wolf once too often over unrealistic threats", Jayasekera wrote.
 "It undermines the case for real action when real and present dangers to journalists raise their heads."
 He added: